ma-compbio/SpaceFormer/readme.md

-# SpaceFormer
+# Steamboat

 [![Documentation Status](https://readthedocs.org/projects/spaceformer/badge/?version=latest)](https://spaceformer.readthedocs.io/en/latest/?badge=latest)

-SpaceFormer is a transformer based computational tool to decipher short- and long-distance cellular interactions.
+Steamboat is a computational model to decipher short- and long-distance cellular interactions based on the multi-head attention mechanism.

 Functions:
 - Training a model on a set of spatial omics samples